The Ultimate Guide on Electronic Signatures, Digital Signatures, and Email Signatures

 eiDAS defines three types of e-signature:

 Simple electronic signatures are the most widely used.
-There are a few different ways that you can agree to something electronically using a SES.
-This can be as simple as clicking an "I Agree" button, or scanning a copy of your handwritten signature.
+There are a few different ways that you can agree to something electronically using an SES.
+This can be as simple as clicking an “I Agree” button or scanning a copy of your handwritten signature.

 When electronic signatures are needed for legal matters or large financial transactions, advanced electronic signatures are required.
-These have to meet much higher levels of identity verification and security as set out by eiDAS.
-An AdES must be uniquely and clearly linked to its signer, as well as allow for formal identification.
-The final document also needs to be completely tamper-proof and created under the sole control of the signer, e.g. via their personal computer.
+These have to meet much higher levels of identity verification and security set out by eiDAS.
+An AdES must be uniquely and clearly linked to its signer and allow for formal identification.
+The final document must also be completely tamper-proof and created under the signer’s sole control, e.g., via their personal computer.